Contact us USA/CA: 800-2682918

 Myanmar has clear distinctions between seasons.
 The best time to travel is between October and April, blessed with lovely weather and beautiful landscapes.
 From May to September, typhoons ravage the coastline and severe rainfall and heat inland makes it hard to travel.
 Thus the concept of high and low seasons fits neatly here.

 Not only does the weather define your trip but also the destinations themselves.
-For example, you are more likely to gain a great sunrise view over Bagan during the low season than at other times of the year; in the low season, however, you will have no access to Ngapali Beach, for flights are cancelled due to heavy rainstorms.
+For example, you are more likely to gain a great sunrise view over Bagan during the high season than at other times of the year; in the low season, however, you will have no access to Ngapali Beach, for flights are cancelled due to heavy rainstorms.

 Once you have Myanmar on your bucket list, plan ahead and set aside your vacation time for it.